Marvel: ‘Deadpool 2’ Rumors — David Harbour Of ‘Stranger Things’ Could Be Cable

 Fans are anxious to see the Deadpool sequel, as the first film was a surprise success, both commercially and critically.
 The film received a 90 percent audience approval rating at Rotten Tomatoes (plus a score of 86 percent on the Tomatometer) and brought in more than $328 million at the box office.
 It gave producers the evidence they needed that R-rated superhero movies could be a wise investment, which is proving true again as Logan storms theaters this weekend.

 Of course, David Harbour is not the first actor to have been rumored to play the mutant offspring of X-Men alumni Scott “Cyclops” Summers and Jean Grey.
-As reported previously by Inquisitr Pierce Brosnan was rumored to be playing Cable at one point, as were Liam Nieson and Kyle Chandler.
+As reported previously by the Inquisitr, Pierce Brosnan was rumored to be playing Cable at one point, as were Liam Nieson and Kyle Chandler.

 A lot of rumors have spread about who might play Domino in Deadpool 2, who will be portrayed as a woman.
 At one point, Ryan Reynolds’ wife Blake Lively was rumored to be one of the actresses considered for the role of Domino, but the timing of her pregnancy seems to have ruled her out.